ibmua/testing-activations/README.md

 1 neuron ->

 Result.
 The previous layer couldn't be the last one, because the required result may have been negative, while our activation function was probably not.
 That's why there may have been a place for a bias.
-Scaling via weight is not important and is most likely only hurting the learning process, but whatever..
+Scaling via weight is probably not important and likely is only hurting the learning process, but whatever..

 ![PReLU followed by ELU, or Softmax](bezier-pyramid.png)